Noam2Stein/ggmath/README.md

 A games/graphics math library with generic SIMD types.

-> This crate is a work in progress, so features like matrices and quaternions
+> This crate is a work in progress. currently only vectors are implemented,
-> are missing.
+> matrices and quaternions are missing, many geometric vector functions are
+> missing, and performance does not match `glam`.

 ## Generics